tudelft/Orangepi_PPZ/README.md

 To test the code you can clone the repository on the OrangePi 5 SBC and compile it with the provided makefile.

 # Wiring:
+The wirings between the Orange cube and the OrangePi 5 is reported in the following diagram: [OrangePi_PPZ_wirings.pdf](Documentation/OrangePi_PPZ_wirings.pdf).

 **Connection to the Autopilot:**
 |  AP PIN | OrangePi 5 PIN |
 | ----- | -------- |
 | AP UART TX | GPIO4_A4 |
 | AP UART RX | GPIO4_A3 |

-For the identification of the orangepi pin, please refer to the OrangePi website: http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html
+For the identification of the orangepi pins, please refer to the OrangePi website: http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html